bgautijonsson/visitalaneysluverds/README.md

 <img src="man/figures/README-unnamed-chunk-2-1.png" width="100%" />

 You can input a date on which the CPI should be equal to 1.
-The date has to be the first day of a month between 1988-05-01 and the month preceding the current month.
-If no date is input the CPI is equal to 1 ni 1988-05-01
+The date has to be between 1988-05-01 and the month preceding the current month.
+If no date is input the CPI will be equal to 1 on 1988-05-01.

 ``` r
 d <- vnv(date_unity = as.Date("2018-01-1"))